 All of this section is adjacent to the Piney River Management Area of the Cumberland State Scenic Trail (name reference from Google maps).
 You can walk your boat (75 yards) through the park upstream to the confluence, paddle the four rapids, then get out on river right in the big pool and follow the trail back to the picnic area and your car.

 These features are fun at winter base flows, below the normal runnable range for the Piney or Soak.
 See the photo of the gage for a decent approximation of minimum fun flows.

-Note that this area can serve as an acces area for runs on Soak Creek, and Piney Creek.
+Note that this area can serve as an access area for runs on Soak Creek, and Piney Creek.

 This rapid is the longest and shallowest.
 There are tons of eddies, and multiple routes to choose to navigate this class 2+ rapid.
 There is a fun attainment next to a pillow rock at the end of this rapid.
 This eddy line below the pillow rock offers a good spot for stern squirts.

 This little ledge offers ideal boof practice.
 With multiple options for ways to run the ledge you can try the smear boof on the right, the water boof in the middle, or sneak it to the left.

 Great surfing in 2 different features.
 The first wave/hole is the bigger of the 2 and has quick eddy access on river right.
 At lower flows it offers up spins to the left and the right.
 The second wave is well suited to introducing surfing to new people; it has big eddy access and a pool right below it.
 This big pool is great for working on your roll or swimming.
 Look for the Take Out trail on the top river right of the pool.